stefanhans/golang-contexting/README.md

 ### Contextinformation Coding (CIC)
 ![Coding](images/binary.png)
-Contextinformation Coding (CIC)is the conversion of CI into a binary format, and vice versa.
+Contextinformation Coding (CIC)is the conversion of CI into a binary format and vice versa.
 CIC means both, the conversion rules (CIC-Ruleset) for a particular type of CI and a concrete piece of encoded CI.
 Every CIC has an identifier, called CIC-Number.